-Message about herbaria from the BSBI President
+Message about herbaria from Chris Metherell, BSBI President 2017-9

 "Herbaria are one of the most fantastic botanical resources I know.
 And one of the most under-used and under-appreciated.